Vyxal/Vyxal/core-functions.md

 189. is string? - ø? - Element
 190. is number? - ∆? - Element
 191. is list? - Þ? - Element
-192. is positive? - ᵀ - Element
+192. is positive? - ᵀ (num) - Element
-193. is alphabet? - ᴬ - Element
+193. is alphabet? - ᴬ (str) - Element
-194. is numeric? - ᴺ - Element
+194. is numeric? - ᴺ (str) - Element
 195. prime factors - Ḳ - Element
 196. prime factorisation - ḳ - Element
 197. 2 ** n - E - Element
-198. 10 ** n
+198. 10 ** n - ᴺ (num) - Element
-199. lift
+199. lift - Ḷ - Element
-200. if 1, push context variable n
+200. if 1, push context variable n - ᴱ - Element
-201. ath prime
+201. ath prime - Ṅ (num) - Element
-202. e ** n
+202. e ** n - ṅ (num) - Element
-203. cycled list - [1, 2, 3] -> [1, 2, 3, 1, 2, 3, 1, 2, 3, ...]
+203. cycled list - [1, 2, 3] -> [1, 2, 3, 1, 2, 3, 1, 2, 3, ...] - Ạ - Element
-204. keep only alphabet
+204. keep only alphabet - Ṅ (str) - Element
-205. keep only numbers
+205. keep only numbers - ṅ (str) - Element
-206. cartesian product with self
-207. round
+206. round - ṛ (num) - Element
-208. sort by length
+207. sort by length - ᴸ (lst) - Element
-209. join on anything
+208. join on anything - j - Element
-210. n-dup
-211. uppercase
-212. lowercase
+209. n-dup - Þ: - Element
-213. title case
+210. title case - T (str) - Element
-214. first number where function is truthy
+211. first number where function is truthy - ṅ (fun) - Element
-215. split on function results
+212. split on function results - Ṣ (fun, any) - Element
-216. run func on the prev result until the result no longer changes returning all intermediate results
+213. run func on the prev result until the result no longer changes returning all intermediate results - i (fun, any) - Element
-217. find the index for the first element such that function evaluates as truthy
+214. find the index for the first element such that function evaluates as truthy - c (fun, any) - Element
-218. apply func to the elements in a where the index in b is truthy
+215. apply func to the elements in a where the index in b is truthy - ṁ (fun, lst) - Element
-219. zipwith
+216. zipwith - Z (fun, any) - Element
-220. Key.
-Map an element over the groups formed by identical items.
+217. Key.
+Map an element over the groups formed by identical items. - § - Modifier
-221. Tie.
-Cycle through a number of (default 2) elements each time called.
+218. Tie.
+Cycle through a number of (default 2) elements each time called. - τ - Modifier
-222. Keep items with minimal element value
+219. Keep items with minimal element value - #↓ - Modifier
-223. Keep items with maximal element value
+220. Keep items with maximal element value - #↑ - Modifier
+221. Loop an element.
+Repeat until the results are no longer unique. - ↑ - Modifier
-224. Loop an element.
+222. Loop an element.
 Repeat until the results are no longer unique.
-225. Loop an element.
-Repeat until the results are no longer unique.
-Record intermediate results.
-226. Return a Boolean array with 1s at the indices in a list.
-227. vectorised length
-228. Shortcut for ĠvL (group consecutive, vectorised lengths)
-229. Shape of list
-230. Matrix inverse
-231. Grade up
-232. Grade down
-233. Contains - shallow
-234. Contains - deep
-235. Reshape array
-236. Mold one list to the shape of another
-237. take (↑ in APL)
-238. drop (↓ in APL)
-239. Insert zeros (or blanks) in B corresponding to zeros in A
-240. Conjugate a complex number
-241. Solo (≍ in BQN)
-242. Couple (≍ in BQN)
-243. Window (↕ in BQN)
-244. Vectorise but to the rows (˘ in BQN - cells)
-245. Vertical fold (˝ in BQN)
-246. Depth of list
-247. Vertical scan
-248. Deshape (⥊ in BQN)
-249. apply last element to each item, treating the item as a stack: ƛ~<element>}
-250. maximum by element
-251. mimimum by element
-252. first truthy item by element
-253. remove duplicates by element
-254. number of truthy items by element
-255. diagonals of list
-256. anti-diagonals
-257. slice index
-258. get function arity
-259. remove an item from a list
-260. remove a string from another string
-261. remove whitespace
-262. remove non-numbers
-263. remove non-alphabet
-264. remove non-alphanumeric
-265. remove alphanumeri
-266. remove alphabet
-267. remove numbers
-268. Prepend a default value of the appropriate type to a list.
+Record intermediate results. - ↓ - Modifier
+223. Return a Boolean array with 1s at the indices in a list. - ṭ - Element
+224. Shortcut for ĠvL (group consecutive, vectorised lengths) - ĠĿ - Regular combo
+225. Shape of list - Ṛ - Element
+226. Matrix inverse - ṁ - Element
+227. Grade up - ẏ
+228. Grade down - ż
+229. Contains - shallow - c - Element
+230. Contains - deep - Þc - Element
+231. Reshape array - r (lst, num) - Element
+232. Mold one list to the shape of another - e - Element
+233. take (↑ in APL)
+234. drop (↓ in APL)
+235. Insert zeros (or blanks) in B corresponding to zeros in A
+236. Conjugate a complex number
+237. Solo (≍ in BQN)
+238. Couple (≍ in BQN)
+239. Window (↕ in BQN)
+240. Vectorise but to the rows (˘ in BQN - cells)
+241. Vertical fold (˝ in BQN)
+242. Depth of list
+243. Vertical scan
+244. Deshape (⥊ in BQN)
+245. apply last element to each item, treating the item as a stack: ƛ~<element>}
+246. maximum by element
+247. mimimum by element
+248. first truthy item by element
+249. remove duplicates by element
+250. number of truthy items by element
+251. diagonals of list
+252. anti-diagonals
+253. slice index
+254. get function arity
+255. remove an item from a list
+256. remove a string from another string
+257. remove whitespace
+258. remove non-numbers
+259. remove non-alphabet
+260. remove non-alphanumeric
+261. remove alphanumeri
+262. remove alphabet
+263. remove numbers
+264. Prepend a default value of the appropriate type to a list.
 Default values are either falsy values (0,[],...) or functions returning those values.
-269. length is 1?
-270. apply twice
-271. every nth item of a list
-272. factors of a number
-273. prefixes
-274. suffixes
-275. Replicate each item a list by a given number
-276. Symmetric range
-277. are all function results equal?
-278. Remove duplicates by function result
-279. empty list
-280. regex search (`re.search`)
-281. regex match (`re.match`)
-282. regex fullmatch (`re.fullmatch`)
-283. regex split (`re.split`)
-284. regex findall (`re.findall`)
-285. regex substitute (`re.sub`)
-286. regex escape (`re.escape`)
-287. overwrite the start of a with b
-288. transliteration
-289. set equality
-290. a.split_before(b) (https://chat.stackexchange.com/transcript/message/58361993#58361993)
-291. range from a to b with step c
-292. shape a as an a * c rectangle
-293. pad a on the right with a prefix of repeated copies of b to a length of the nearest multiple of c
-294. canvas
-295. a formatted into rectangle with smallest perimeter
-296. a and b joined on longest common prefix and suffix
-297. remove nth item of a list
-298. remove nth letter of a string
-299. set union
-300. set xor
-301. multiset union
-302. multiset intersection
-303. multiset xor
-304. [[a, item] for item in b]
-305. reverse stack
-306. two things have same length?
-307. non-vectorising non-equals
-308. exactly equals
-309. all and any
-310. fold fixedpoint
-311. connected uniquify (`Ġvh`)
-312. triple / triadify
-313. number compression
-314. next two bytes number compression
-315. powerset
-316. empty string
-317. empty space
-318. move element to beginning of list
-319. degrees to radians
-320. radians to degrees
-321. Complement; compute 1 − z.
-322. Return all indices of z that correspond to maximal elements.
-323. Return a Boolean array with 1s at the indices in z.
-324. enumerate a list
-325. Modular; return every y th element of x.
+265. length is 1?
+266. apply twice
+267. every nth item of a list
+268. factors of a number
+269. prefixes
+270. suffixes
+271. Replicate each item a list by a given number
+272. Symmetric range
+273. are all function results equal?
+274. Remove duplicates by function result
+275. empty list
+276. regex search (`re.search`)
+277. regex match (`re.match`)
+278. regex fullmatch (`re.fullmatch`)
+279. regex split (`re.split`)
+280. regex findall (`re.findall`)
+281. regex substitute (`re.sub`)
+282. regex escape (`re.escape`)
+283. overwrite the start of a with b
+284. transliteration
+285. set equality
+286. a.split_before(b) (https://chat.stackexchange.com/transcript/message/58361993#58361993)
+287. range from a to b with step c
+288. shape a as an a * c rectangle
+289. pad a on the right with a prefix of repeated copies of b to a length of the nearest multiple of c
+290. canvas
+291. a formatted into rectangle with smallest perimeter
+292. a and b joined on longest common prefix and suffix
+293. remove nth item of a list
+294. remove nth letter of a string
+295. set union
+296. set xor
+297. multiset union
+298. multiset intersection
+299. multiset xor
+300. [[a, item] for item in b]
+301. reverse stack
+302. two things have same length?
+303. non-vectorising non-equals
+304. exactly equals
+305. all and any
+306. fold fixedpoint
+307. connected uniquify (`Ġvh`)
+308. triple / triadify
+309. number compression
+310. next two bytes number compression
+311. powerset
+312. empty string
+313. empty space
+314. move element to beginning of list
+315. degrees to radians
+316. radians to degrees
+317. Complement; compute 1 − z.
+318. Return all indices of z that correspond to maximal elements.
+319. Return a Boolean array with 1s at the indices in z.
+320. enumerate a list
+321. Modular; return every y th element of x.
 If y is zero, mirror: prepend x to its reverse.
-326. ring translate
+322. ring translate
-327. Sublist exists; return 1 if x is a contiguous sublist of y, else 0.
+323. Sublist exists; return 1 if x is a contiguous sublist of y, else 0.
-328. All permutations of z.
+324. All permutations of z.
 May contain duplicates.
-329. Apply element only to the head of list
+325. Apply element only to the head of list
-330. Apply element only to the first n elements of list
+326. Apply element only to the first n elements of list
-331. Cartesian product over a list of lists
+327. Cartesian product over a list of lists
-332. Uniquify Mask
+328. Uniquify Mask
-333. is sorted?
+329. is sorted?
-334. Pipe ("|") constant
+330. Pipe ("|") constant
-335. Backslash ("\") constant
+331. Backslash ("\") constant
-336. if-equal structure (`=[`)
+332. if-equal structure (`=[`)
-337. split into lengths of 2 (`2ẇ`)
+333. split into lengths of 2 (`2ẇ`)
-338. Apply element without popping
+334. Apply element without popping
-339. Parallel apply
+335. Parallel apply
-340. Parallel apply into list
+336. Parallel apply into list
-341. Inner-product by element
+337. Inner-product by element
-342. Apply last element to register
+338. Apply last element to register
-343. Head remove
+339. Head remove
-344. Tail remove
+340. Tail remove